The Ancient Western Classical Arts

 Minoan Art

-The Minoan Art that has survived today gives us some great insights into the cultures that flourished in Crete (present-day Greece).
+The Minoan Art that has survived today gives us great insights into the cultures that flourished in Crete (present-day Greece).
 Minoan’s art speaks of a society that was in touch with the environment and the natural world’s logical order.

 The art of the Minoans can be divided up into four main categories 1) pottery 2) jewelry 3) painting and 4) metalwork.
 Here is a brief summary of each of these.